lamini-ai/lamini-examples/ift.md

 ```

 The code below iterates through the chunks (we only have one chunk now).
-For each chunk, it creates a new prompt, where the first part is
+For each chunk, it creates a new prompt with two sections:
-the chunk wrapped in single quotes, the second part is newline `\n` followed
+1. The chunk wrapped in single quotes.
-by TODO.
+2. Newline (`'\n'`) followed by TODO.
 For example, TODO.
 We then execute `runner(...)` to generate `result` of type `Questions`
 based on the new prompt and the specific system prompt.